The comma butterfly is a food generalist belonging to the family Nymphalidae. Species in the genus are commonly referred to as anglewing butterflies.

 To reduce predation, both the larval and adult stages use protective camouflage.

 Larvae are coloured with brown and white specks are sometimes said to look like bird droppings.

 During the later stage of development, the larvae develop strong spines along their backs.

-They are woodland butterflies, living fa open forests with sunshine and moist soil.
+They are woodland butterflies, living in open forests with sunshine and moist soil.
 Commonly found in country lanes.